gmp26/CMEP-glossary/md/a/adjacent.md

-Adjacent things are next to each other.
+Adjacent things are those that are next to each other.